 Before you mount the Intercom, make sure that you have received all the parts for each Intercom.
 Refer to Table A-1.
+See Table A-2 and Table A-3 for optional accessories.

 Table A-1.
 Mounting Components (Part of the Accessory Kit)